KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace "https" by "node:https".
 4. Warning: No LICENSE file.

 ## [MMM-AirbarHelper by ryanzor](https://github.com/ryanzor/MMM-AirbarHelper)